georgizk/ims-release/docs/apispec.md

 Name | Type | Description
 -----|------|------------
-projectName | string | The unique projectName of the project that the release was created for chapter | string | The integer number of the chapter the release contains groupName | string | "ims" version | integer | The release version number status | string | The status of the release releasedOn | string | The date that the release was made with its current status
+identifer | string | The unique identifier for the release scanlator | string | The scanlator version | integer | The release version number status | string | The status of the release releasedOn | string | The date that the release was made with its current status

 ### Update information about a release

+* A project with id `projectId` MUST exist
+* A release with id `releaseId` MUST exist
+* `identifier` MUST be unique for that project
+* `identifier` MUST be less than 11 bytes
+* `version` MUST be greater than or equal to the previous version
+* if `status` is changed from "draft" to "released", `version` MUST be greater than the previous version

 ```
 PUT /projects/{projectId}/releases/{releaseId}